robgf/AMAPPS/README.md

 - The "Atlantic_Coast_Surveys" database houses all of the AMAPPS data but excludes nonbirds (except for boats).
 Nonbird and offline data are saved seperately or in the Misc_observations table of the "Atlantic_Coast_Surveys" database.
 The database includes tables for  "Crew_Information", "Observations", "Survey_Information", "Tracks", and "Transect_Information".

 **Scripts needed:**
-- Add2Database.R
-        - CalcDistFlown.py (calculates distance flown by the pilots on each transect)
-        - CalcObsCovariates.py (if you need bathymetry, shelf slope etc.)
-        - UpdateGeoDatabase.py
-- Add2Database2.R (formats the data to go into each table and adds the data to the access "Atlantic_Coast_Surveys" database)
+-- Add2Database2.R (formats the data to go into each table and adds the data to the access "Atlantic_Coast_Surveys" database)
-- ArcGISCalc4Database.R (these are in Jeff's "old" folder so might reconsider this process)
-        - TrackFileSort.R
-        - TrackFileSEGCNTChange.R
-        - CreateID4DistFlownCalc.R
-        - AvgCondition.R

 5) Reformating and entering the data in the NWASC Database
 --------------------------------------------------------